How to Start a Personal Training Business

 As of 2020, the personal training industry was a $10 billion industry.
 The 739,603 businesses in existence employed 747,365 people.
 While lower-cost do-it-yourself courses and training programs created competition, personal training offers a unique personalized experience and accountability that attracts clients.

 Many trends are shaping the personal training industry, and trainers need to keep up with these trends to continue to appeal to clients.
-According to the U.S. News & World Report, personal training is increasingly offered online.
-Trainers now offer online sessions where clients can work out on their own schedules without any worry about having to get to the gym.
+According to the U.S. News & World Report, personal training is increasingly offered as online training.
+Trainers now offer online personal training sessions where clients can work out on their own schedules without any worry about having to get to the gym.

 Group training is also on the rise.
 While personal trainers traditionally work with clients one-on-one, group training allows trainers to coach all group members at once.
 Trainers can take participants through a workout and ensure that they’re all doing the exercises correctly.
 Group training increases the number of clients that trainers can work with, but by charging less for group sessions than for private ones, group sessions can help to keep personal training affordable.